 Hiccup suddenly found his braises thrown into his face.
 He ripped the undergarment off in time to see the door closing, no Burglar in sight.

-Left with nothing but solitude and messy sheets, Hiccup slowly allowed the smile to slip from his face.
+Left with nothing but solitude and messy sheets, Hiccup allowed the smile to slide from his face.
 He flopped back onto the flat pillow with a heavy exhalation.